My One Pan Turkey Dinner serves 6 and includes a roast turkey breast, dressing, green beans with cranberries, and baked fruit all in one pan.

-The reason I call this an “elegant” one pan dinner is because after it cooks, it looks gorgeous when moved to serving dishes, but it also looks gorgeous in the pan!
-It is an elegant solution to avoid using multiple pans and casseroles to create a festive dinner.
+This turkey dinner is absolutely easy to make!
+It looks gorgeous when moved to serving dishes, but it also looks gorgeous in the pan!
+So, it really is an elegant solution to avoid using multiple pans and casseroles to create a festive dinner for just a few people.

-So, are you ready for the easiest turkey dinner ever?
+So, are you ready for the easiest roast turkey dinner ever?
+Let's cook!

-For this dinner you will need one large baking/roasting pan, one extra large mixing bowl, one large mixing bowl, one small sauce pan, and one 10″ skillet.
-Clean up is easy, because everything but the roasting pan can be washed and put away while the dinner roasts.
+For this dinner you will need one large baking/roasting pan, one extra large mixing bowl, one large mixing bowl, one small sauce pan, and one 10" skillet.
+Your clean up will be easy, because everything but the roasting pan can be washed and put away while the dinner roasts.

-Step 1 – Preheat oven.
-Then, dry out and toast cubed bread.
-Please note this step can be done up to 5 days ahead of the day you serve your turkey dinner.
+Step 1 - Preheat the oven to 325°.
+Then, dry out and lightly toast the cubed bread.
+(Please note this step can be done up to 5 days ahead of the day you serve your turkey dinner.)

 Step 3 - Add poultry seasoning, salt, and pepper to the aromatics and continue to cook 1 to 2 minutes to blume the herbs.

-Step 4 – In a large bowl mix together the toasted bread cubes and seasoned aromatics.
+Step 4 - In a large bowl mix together the toasted bread cubes and the seasoned aromatics.
 Add broth to moisten the dressing.
-Set dressing aside for later.
+Set the dressing aside for later.

-Step 5 – Make a roasting rack from heavy duty aluminum foil and coil it into your roasting pan.
+Step 5 - Make a roasting rack from heavy duty aluminum foil and coil it into one end of your roasting pan.

 Step 6 - Place the prepared turkey breast on the coiled roasting rack.

-Step 7 – Tent the turkey breast with heavy duty aluminum foil.
+Step 7 - Tent the turkey breast with heavy duty aluminum foil.
 Do not let foil touch the turkey breast.
-Place tented turkey breast into oven.
+Place the tented turkey breast into the 325°F/163°C preheated oven.
+Be sure to roast at 325°, as this is how to safely cook a turkey.

-As turkey breast roasts, prepare green beans by defrosting them.
-In a large bowl mix together drained green beans and with dried cranberries.
+As the turkey breast roasts, prepare the green beans by defrosting them.
+In a large bowl mix together the thawed and drained green beans with the dried cranberries.

 After the turkey has roasted for about two hours you will remove the turkey breast from the oven and add the side dishes to the pan.

 First you add the dressing, placing it closest to the turkey breast and mounding it up slightly to create a dam for the green beans.
-Then add the green beans with cranberries next to the dressing and filling the space to the edge of the roasting pan.
-Lastly, add the apples and pears, placing them around and near the turkey breast.
+Next, add the green beans with cranberries in the remaining space next to the dressing and fill the space to the edge of the roasting pan.
+Lastly, place the apples and pears around and near the turkey breast.

-Re-tent everything with aluminum foil and bake until the turkey breast is 165° F, which will be about 1 hour or 1 hour and 15 minutes.
+Re-tent the pan with the aluminum foil and bake until the turkey breast is 165° F, which will be about 1 hour or 1 hour and 15 minutes.

 Years ago I was visiting a friend and he spontaneously said he would make dinner and invited me to stay.
 I asked if he would like some help and he replied that he knew how to make everything but "always had trouble getting everything hot at once".
 I had been cooking for at least 10 years at the time and had never thought of that as being an issue.
 Over the years I have learned that time management in the kitchen is one of the most challenging things in being a successful host.